aws-neuron/aws-neuron-sdk/docs/neuron-runtime/tutorial-containers.md

 ```

-#### Step 4: Run neuron-rtd container:
+#### Step 4: run neuron-rtd container:

-You can choose to build your own neuron-rtd image as shown in Appendix A, or just use:
+You can choose to build your own neuron-rtd image as shown in Appendix A, or just use: 790709498068.dkr.ecr.us-east-1.amazonzaws.com/neuron-rtd:latest
-790709498068.dkr.ecr.us-east-1.amazonzaws.com/neuron-rtd:latest

 Run neuron-rtd.
 A volume must be mounted to :/sock where neuron-rtd will open a UDS socket.
 Framework can interact with runtime using this socket.